odinuv/web/_includes/common/database-intro.md

 {% endhighlight %}

 Compare the result of the above query with the result of the below query.
-Look at multiple rows with the same city - e.g Brno.
+Look at multiple rows with the same city - e.g. Brno.

 {% highlight sql %}
 SELECT * FROM location ORDER BY city, street_name